 But how far does this go?
 Is it wrong if friends and family review your book?
 Should you ask them specifically not to?
-(I’ve asked my husband not to review mine when he was going to.)
 I currently have 33 5* reviews on Amazon.
 As far as I know about five of those are from actual friends of mine, all of whom have read and I believe enjoyed the book.
 I was quite proud of that number until all this broke.
 It’s easy for bigger-name authors not to care about online reviews, but for some these are the only reviews they get.
 Great Amazon support can make the career of an author with not much publicity behind them.
 Surely that’s not wrong.

 Nepotism – an extension of the above, and arguably also misleading the reader to an extent if you don’t declare an interest.
 But the practice is totally endemic.
 Authors review each other’s books.
 They provide blurbs, sometimes to their friends.
 They may suggest their friends for events, or other opportunities.
 Usually this stems from a genuine admiration for the person’s work.
 We’re all readers first, writers second.

 Similarly, in print reviews, most reviewers and authors are known to each other to some degree.
 It’s a small world.
 Reviewers of integrity would never promote a book they didn’t like – are we saying they also can’t review the work of people they’re friendly with?
 Maybe we need a register of interests: ‘On the 25th of July 2012, I was bought a gin and tonic by AN Other author in The Olde Kindlemaker’s Arms, London’.
 I think this one can be BAD but is not at all straightforward.